2018 NFL Season Preview- Oakland Raiders

 Looking at the roster of this team alone, they look to be back on the right track to the postseason.

 Just seeing what Jon Gruden was able to due with quarterbacks like Rich Gannon and Brad Johnson, I can only imagine how he can help Derek Carr.
 If he can stay healthy, Carr should rebound nicely from his below average 2017.
 Marshawn Lynch is 32 and Doug Martin has had more good than bad in his career so it might be a running back by committee in this offense.
 The Raiders acquired four wide receivers in free agency.
-I see Jordy Nelson and Martavis Bryant on the outside and Amari Cooper slot with Seth Roberts, Dwayne Harris, and Ryan Switzer offering key value in various ways.
+I see Jordy Nelson and Martavis Bryant on the outside and Amari Cooper slot with Seth Roberts and Dwayne Harris offering key value in various ways.
 Kolton Miller will likely start his pro career at right tackle but could eventually take over for Donald Penn on the left side.

 We all know what Jon Gruden was able to do in his first tenure with be Raiders, so hopefully he can do the same with this group.
-I see Oakland as the second best team in the division behind the Chargers and might have a slim shot of grabbing the final wildcard spot.
+However, the fact that the team traded it's best defensive player in Khalil Mack, the Raiders look to have a tough road ahead of them.